Tropicamide: Side effects

 Tropicamide induces transient stinging and a slight and transient rise in intraocular pressure in the majority of patients.
 It may cause redness or conjunctivitis (inflammation) and also blurs near vision for a short while after instillation (care must be taken, and the patient must only drive when vision returns to normal).
 Tropicamide may, in very rare cases, cause an attack of acute angle-closure glaucoma.
 This tends to be in patients with narrow anterior chamber angles, and closure risk must be assessed by the practitioner prior to instillation.

 Tropicamide is often preferred to atropine because atropine has a longer half-life, causing prolonged dilation and blurry vision for up to a week.
 Atropine has less sting effect, but can be toxic or fatal if ingested in large quantities by children or adults.

 With eye drops, systemic effects are minimal to nonexistent due to very low absorption into the bloodstream.

+Pharmacology

+Pharmacodynamics

+Tropicamide is an anticholinergic.
+It is specifically an antimuscarinic, acting as a selective muscarinic acetylcholine M1 and M4 receptor antagonist.
+However, it has also been reported to be a non-selective antagonist of all five muscarinic acetylcholine receptors.
+As with other antimuscarinics, tropicamide can produce deliriant effects.

-Illicit use
+Recreational use

-According to the researchers of the European Commission-funded ReDNet Project, in Russia tropicamide is currently abused (injected intravenously e.g. by insulin syringe) as an inexpensive recreational deliriant drug (along with naphazoline).
+Tropicamide is sometimes abused (injected intravenously e.g. by insulin syringe) as an inexpensive recreational deliriant drug (along with naphazoline).
+This was initially reported in Russia, but has subsequently spread to various other countries in the former Soviet Union and around Europe, and later in the United States.

+Tropicamide severely destroys internal organs when injected.